Air transport statistics

-Figure 1 shows the total growth of air passengers by Member State between 2014 and 2015.
-The disparity is particularly marked at country level, with year-on-year growths ranging from 1.2% in Bulgaria to +16.3% in Slovakia.
+Figure 1 shows the total growth of air passengers by Member State between 2015 and 2016.
+The disparity is particularly marked at country level, with year-on-year growths ranging from -2.7 % in Belgium to +22.5 % in Bulgaria.

-International intra-EU traffic at country level, as set out in Table 1, shows that for 2015, the top ten country-to-country flows in general remained stable compared with 2014.
+International intra-EU traffic at country level, as set out in Table 1, shows that for 2016, the top ten country-to-country flows in general remained stable compared with 2015.
 The United Kingdom is the country the most represented, being involved in half of the top ten routes.
-All routes are showing increases between 2014 and 2015.
+All routes show increases between 2015 and 2016.

 Map 1 gives an overall picture of the extra-EU market.
-With a 11.4% increase between 2014 and 2015, ‘Near and Middle East’ is the partner world region with the highest increase for EU passenger transport.
-The highest and continued decrease of Australia – 6.4% could be partially linked to the increase in Middle East – more passengers taking indirect flight to Australia changing in Near and Middle East airports.
+With a 10.2 % increase between 2015 and 2016, ‘Near and Middle East’ is the partner world region with the highest increase for EU passenger transport.
+The highest and continued decrease of Australia – 14.8 % could be partially linked to the increase in Middle East – more passengers taking indirect flights to Australia changing in Near and Middle East airports.
 North Africa also recorded an important decrease as during previous year – 12.4 %.

-Table 3 shows that London Heathrow still predominates among EU-28 airports, with the highest total of passengers transported by air (75 million passengers in 2015).
-It was followed by Paris Charles de Gaulle (66 million), Frankfurt Main (61 million) and Amsterdam Schiphol (58 million), the sole airports registering over 50 million passengers.
+Table 3 shows that London/Heathrow still predominates among EU-28 airports, with the highest total of passengers transported by air (76 million passengers in 2016).
+It was followed by Paris /harles de Gaulle (66 million), Amsterdam Schiphol (64 million), Frankfurt/Main (61 million), the sole airports registering over 50 million passengers.

-Although for a number of airports, total number of flights decreased (6 airports out of 42), total passenger numbers increased in 2015 compared with 2014 for almost all airports.
+Although for a number of airports the total number of flights decreased (7 airports out of 42), total passenger numbers increased in 2016 compared with 2015 for almost all airports.
 There was a slight decrease for only three airports, Brussels/National (-6.4 %), Ljubjana/Brnik (-2.2 %) and Frankfurt/Main (-0.4 %).

 Map 2 presents the top ten airport pairs within the EU-28.
-It is worth noting that all but two routes are domestic ones.
-The route between Paris Orly and Toulouse shows a decrease of 0.5% in 2015, contrasting with the 26.2% rise observed for the route between Thessaloniki and Athens.
+It is worth noting that all but one route are domestic ones.
+The route between Berlin/Tegel and München shows a decrease of 1.8 % in 2016, contrasting with the 12.5 % rise observed for the route between Palma de Mallorca and Barcelona.

 The growing importance of the international transport segment is reflected in air freight and mail transport figures at EU level.
-Growths of 7.2% and 1.3% were recorded for international intra-EU and extra-EU respectively in 2015 compared with 2014.
-In contrast, domestic freight and mail transport recorded a decrease of 2.0% over the same period.
-Table 4 shows that the evolution of freight and mail transport by air between 2014 and 2015 varies significantly at country level, with growths ranging from -46.5% in Latvia, to +36.6% in Bulgaria.
+Growths of 6.8 % and 3.9 % were recorded for international intra-EU and extra-EU respectively in 2016 compared with 2015.
+In contrast, domestic freight and mail transport recorded a decrease of 3.6 % over the same period.
+Table 4 shows that the evolution of freight and mail transport by air between 2015 and 2016 varies significantly at country level, with growths ranging from -13.5 % in Estonia, to +33 % in Czech Republic.

 In the EU-28, Paris/Charles de Gaulle remained the main European airport for freight and mail for the second consecutive year.
-Most top 20 airports in terms of total freight and mail loaded/unloaded registered an increase between 2014 and 2015, particularly Brussels airport that recorded an increase of 18.4%; 11.7% in number of freight flights.
-Only five airports showed year-on-year fall.
+Most top 20 airports in terms of total freight and mail loaded/unloaded registered an increase between 2015 and 2016, particularly Roma/Fuimicino airport which recorded an increase of 11 %.
+Only six airports showed a year-on-year fall.

-Five of these top 20 airports show a fall in the total number of freight flights between 2014 and 2015.
+Almost half of these top 20 airports show a fall in the total number of freight flights between 2015 and 2016.

 Air transport in EFTA and candidate countries

-All EFTA and candidate countries recorded an increase in terms of passengers transported with the exception of Norway that slightly decrease -0.3%.
-The evolution of freight and mail transport by air in those countries between 2014 and 2015 varies significantly, with growths ranging from -22.8% in the Former Yugoslav Republic of Macedonia, to +10% in Norway.
+All EFTA and candidate countries recorded an increase in terms of passengers transported with the exception of Turkey which recorded a significant decrease -7.5 %.
+The evolution of freight and mail transport by air in those countries between 2015 and 2016 varies significantly, with growths ranging from 0.03 % in Norway, to +14.2 % in Turkey.

 Data sources and availability

-The definitions used for air transport statistics are included in Regulation 1358/2003 of 31 July 2003 implementing Regulation 437/2003 of 27 February 2003 on statistical returns in respect of the carriage of passengers, freight and mail by air.
+The definitions used for air transport statistics are included in Regulation (EC) No 1358/2003 of 31 July 2003 implementing Regulation (EC) No 437/2003 of 27 February 2003 on statistical returns in respect of the carriage of passengers, freight and mail by air.
 The main definitions are the following: